Skip to content

 Edit Individual Component

-ArchivesSpace refers to items in an inventory as “components.”
+ArchivesSpace refers to items in an inventory as "components."
 To edit a component directly, click on it in the inventory tree.
-This will open up the component record and it may be edited similarly to a resource record.
+This will open the component record and it may be edited similarly to a resource record.

 Reorder Components